 But my baby isn’t happy in their Caboo/stretchy wrap, they are nosy and want to be able to see and only forward facing will let them do this.
 I completely get this, the vast majority of parents coming to me considering forward facing are those whose babies are starting to grow out of the Caboo or Stretchy wrap.
 As I have discussed at length before both the Caboo and stretchy wraps are amazing for newborns, but parents often feel ready to move onto something else when babies leave the 4th trimester and go through that huge developmental leap where there are sleeping less and more interested in the surrounding world.
 These slings are pretty confining, they are like swaddling, so it not a big surprise that babies might grow out of them developmentally around the same time they grow out of swaddling.
 However, please don’t mistake this restlessness in a stretchy wrap or Caboo – where the sides of the sling come up high close to baby’s face – to mean your baby particularly wants or need to forward face.
 Instead swapping baby to a carrier where the fabric doesn’t pass beyond the top of the shoulder blades – giving baby the freedom to turn their head this way and that unfettered – is usually more than enough to cure this new-found restlessness in slings.

 The other alternative is to wear baby on your back.
 Once they are tall enough to see over your shoulder they can get the same view as forward facing on your front, but it is more comfortable for you the parent as we load bear much better placing weight on our back verses carrying weight on our fronts.
 Like the hip carry, it also gives the child the option to tuck in and fall asleep when needed.
 For a buckle carry, this position can be used once the baby is able to sit independently or is very very close to being able to sit independently.
 So in theory often from 6 or 7 months old, however, most 6 or 7 months old can’t see over their parents shoulders yet and thus are usually less impressed with this position.
 Instead back carrying in a buckle carrier comes into its own from around 1 year old.
+Video of how to do it can be found here.
 However, it is possible to carry younger babies on the back – my choice for this is a woven wrap because it is possible to wear babies up much higher so they can see over your shoulder right from the beginning and because they can be tightened to give better support enabling a baby who is not yet able to sit independently be worn on the back without fear of slumping etc.

 It is also worth considering how long the forward facing phase lasts for.
 As discussed above, babies can be worn forward facing once they have excellent neck and upper torso strength.
 This is typically around 4 months (although this can vary a lot, anywhere from 3 months to 6 depending on the individual child).
 Interestingly, around 8-10 months most babies seem to grow out of forward facing.
 They are less interested and/or equally happy or even more happy in a inward facing carry.
 Also around this time they get a lot heavier and the extra strain of forward facing starts to become too heavy for the parent.
 Consequently, this is also often when parents start thinking about switching over to back carrying instead.
 So the forward facing carrying phase is actually pretty short, typically only 4 to 5 months.
 When you consider the majority of forward facing carriers are designed to be used from birth all the way to 2 or even 3 years old – the forward facing phase is only actually quite a small percentage of the total life of a carrier.